ELondonJ/ELondonJ/README.md

 ### About
 The about section has a short bio and picture of myself.
 This section uses a combination of custom CSS and Boostrap for formatting and design.
+### Resume
+The resume section summerizes my relevant course work and technical skill set.
+This section uses a combination of custom CSS and Boostrap for formatting and design.
+### Projects
+The projects section displays previous projects in a carousel slider.
+The slider was built with Bootstrap classes and operated utilizing the Boostrap JavaScript bundle.
+### Contact
+The contact section takes was built with Bootstrap form classes.